 Ho Chi Minh city location is quite prime and convenient for accessing southern provinces and cities of Vietnam.
 From the city, you can find it so convenient to travel to nearby destinations such as the Mekong river delta, Phu Quoc island, Con Dao island, Vung Tau city and Dalat city.

-II - Weather & best time to visit Ho Chi Minh city
+II - Weather and best time to visit Ho Chi Minh city

 The weather is dominated by a hot & humid subtropical climate, with high and stable temperature all year round.
 There are 2 seasons in a year: rainy season (from May to November), and dry season (from November to April).